Measurement: Closing the identity loop

 We’ve known that first-party data will be critical for marketing success in the post-cookie world.
 Advertisers should continue nurturing their relationship with their customers, gather online and offline intelligence about their target audiences, and follow them to whatever new environments they are spending time in.
 What does that look like?
 It may include more advanced augmented reality or gaming mediums.
 Don’t spray and pray.
 Instead, brands need to put in the work to find their desired audiences and continuously test new approaches.

 As the identity and addressability conundrum intensifies, advertising will also need to lean into the measurement of the media and content their audiences consume.
 This means more contextual campaigns and turning to metrics that are more nuanced than mere viewability.
 Attention metrics such as Adelaide’s Attention Unit (AU) help measure media quality and optimize targeting.
-As we announced in 2022, Verve Group incorporated AU into our contextual advertising solutions, allowing for deeper insight into campaign performance and brand outcomes.
+As we announced in 2022, Verve incorporated AU into our contextual advertising solutions, allowing for deeper insight into campaign performance and brand outcomes.

 The measurement and attribution landscape is evolving alongside the identity landscape, and it’s important for marketers to stay abreast of the strategies and tactics that will remain viable in the future.